rock-hu/minor-projects/openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 .. meta:
     frontend_status: Done

-An explicit type annotation is allowed for a *for variable*:
+An explicit type annotation is allowed for a *for-variable*:

 .. code-block:: typescript
    :linenos: